gfcrbg/Cookbook/Documentation/Google Sheets/Video Editing Mailer Form (Responses).md

 ## Google Apps Script
-1. Custom Menu - Ttitle
+1. Custom Menu
-2. Sidebar - Lists instructions.
+2. Sidebar - Contains instructions on how to use the sheet.

 ## Misc.
-The Scout Manager filter must only sort by the scout manager in the respected tab.
+The Scout Manager filter must only sort by the name of the scout manager in the respected tab.